jeffgdotorg/netbox-zero-to-hero/modules/7-automate-all-the-things/7-automate-all-the-things.md

 {%- endfor %}
 {% endraw %}
 ```
-To explain whats happening here - for each interface `intf`, if the interface name `intf.name` contains the the text `vlan`, then for each of the `ip_addresses` if the `ip.assigned_object_name` is equal to the name of the interface `intf.name`, then insert the value it has for the `unit` name by splitting the `intf.name` at the dot `.` and using the 2nd element of the resulting list (lists in Python start at 0) as the value.
+To explain what's happening here - for each interface `intf`, if the interface name `intf.name` contains the the text `vlan`, then for each of the `ip_addresses` if the `ip.assigned_object_name` is equal to the name of the interface `intf.name`, then insert the value it has for the `unit` name by splitting the `intf.name` at the dot `.` and using the 2nd element of the resulting list (lists in Python start at 0) as the value.
 Then finally add the value of the `ip.address` into the variable place-holder for the IPv4 address.

 This results in the following configuration snippet being rendered for the interface `vlan.50`:
 ```